 It is important that a project turns profits.
 The contractor needs to add a margin to the actual costs of the project for their profits.
 Subcontractors also do this.

 This is done during the pre-construction phase.
-The take-off measures the labor and material costs that are required for project completion.
+The take-off measures the labour and material costs that are required for project completion.

 For every construction project, a contractor requires the help of specialist subcontractors to complete different parts of the construction.
 Therefore, in the final estimate from a contractor, they should include the subcontractor quotes.
 Having a tracker in place can aid a contractor in recording all of the subcontractor information and documents in one place.